Marie of Romania: Illness and death

 During the summer of 1937, Marie fell ill.
 Her personal physician, Dr. Castellani, determined she had pancreatic cancer, although her official diagnosis was cirrhosis of the liver.
 Marie had not been a drinker and, upon hearing the news, she reportedly said: "then there must be a non-alcoholic cirrhosis of the liver, because I have never in my life tasted alcohol."
 She was prescribed a diet of cold foods, injections and bed rest.
 Marie was so weak at times that she could not even pick up a pen.
 In February 1938, she was sent to a sanatorium in Italy, in hopes that she might recover.
 There, she was visited by Nicholas and his wife, whom Marie eventually forgave for her transgressions.
 She was also visited by Princess Helen, whom she had not seen in nearly seven years, and Waldorf Astor.
 Marie was eventually transferred to a sanatorium in Dresden.
 Growing weaker and weaker, she requested that she be taken back to Romania, in order to die there.
 Carol denied her a journey by aeroplane, and she declined a medical flight offered by Hitler, instead choosing to return to Romania by train.
 She was brought to the Pelișor Castle.

-Marie died on 18 July 1938, at 5:38 pm, eight minutes after lapsing into a coma.
+Marie died on 18 July 1938, at 5:38 pm, aged 62, eight minutes after lapsing into a coma.
 Her two eldest children, Carol and Elisabeth, accompanied by Prince Michael, were at her deathbed.
 Two days later, on 20 July, Marie's body was brought to Bucharest, where she lay in state in the white drawing room at Cotroceni Palace.
 Her coffin was surrounded by flowers and glowing tapers and was guarded by officers of the Fourth Hussars.
 Thousands of people filed by Marie's bier during the three-day lying in state and, on the third day, the palace was opened for factory workers.
 Marie's funeral cortege made its way to the train station, passing under the Arch of Triumph.
 Her coffin was taken to Curtea de Argeș Monastery, where she was interred.
 Marie's heart, according to her own wishes, was placed in a small golden casket embellished with the emblems of the Romanian provinces and interred in her Stella Maris chapel in Balchik.
 In 1940, after Southern Dobrudja was ceded to Bulgaria during World War II, her heart was transferred to Bran Castle.
 There, Ileana built a chapel to house the heart, kept in two nested boxes placed inside a marble sarcophagus.

 Marie was the last queen consort of Romania, as Princess Helen was accorded only the title of Queen Mother between 1940 and 1947.
 She was one of Queen Victoria's five crowned granddaughters and one of three to retain their positions as consort after the conclusion of World War I, alongside the Queen of Norway and the Queen of Spain.